Propane School Bus Case Study: Independence

 Migrating to a Cleaner Fuel

-Affordable infrastructure cost was a key to the adoption of propane.
+Affordable infrastructure cost was also a key to the adoption of propane.
 “When we decided to transition to some propane buses, the low infrastructure costs really helped make that decision.
 We did not have to retrofit the shop like you would with CNG,” said Huddleston.
-Independence School District chose local propane company Ferrellgas to build the fueling infrastructure and provide the fuel.
-The district now has one station with two fuel pumps and an 18,000-gallon tank at its transportation facility.
-The buses are fueled every other day based on a schedule.

 Affecting Change in Kansas City

-Why did Independence School District choose to start using an environmentally friendly fuel?
-“It wasn’t a mandate, but it was a direction we decided we wanted to go in, and the cleaner fuel makes a difference,” said Dr. Stout.
+Why did Independence School District choose an environmentally friendly fuel when replacing its diesel buses?
+“It wasn’t a mandate, but it was a direction we decided we wanted to go in, and cleaner fuel makes a difference,” said Dr. Stout.

-Independence School District’s new propane buses replaced diesel buses that were 15 to 18 years old.
-The district received multiple funding sources to purchase the propane buses, including a $20,000 rebate from the Missouri Propane Education & Research Council and a grant from the charitable nonprofit organization Leonardo Academy.
-There are many local, state and federal funding programs available to help offset the cost of propane school buses and infrastructure.
+The first round of new propane buses from Central States Bus Sales, which arrived in 2020, replaced diesel buses that were 15 to 18 years old.
+The district received funding to purchase the propane buses including a $20,000 rebate from the Missouri Propane Education & Research Council and a grant from the charitable nonprofit organization Leonardo Academy.
+Although the cost of a propane bus is only incrementally more than a diesel bus, many local, state and federal funding programs are available to help offset the cost of propane school buses and infrastructure.
+This includes the Environmental Protection Agency’s Clean School Bus Program, the Volkswagen Environmental Mitigation Trust, incentives from propane suppliers and federal tax credits.

-Jeff Putnam, fleet supervisor, says he and staff have already noticed differences.
-“Besides the fuel being less expensive, the time it takes to fuel is about the same timeframe of diesel buses,” he said.
-“I love how clean the propane buses are now, too.”
+Jeff Putnam, fleet supervisor, says he and his staff have already noticed positive differences.
+“Besides propane autogas being less expensive, the time it takes to fuel is about the same timeframe as diesel buses,” he said.
+“I love how clean the propane buses are, too.”

-Missouri students, bus drivers and personnel who ride propane autogas school buses have significantly reduced exposure to harmful nitrogen oxides, carbon monoxide, soot and particulate matter.
+Missouri students, bus drivers and personnel who ride on the propane school buses have significantly reduced exposure to harmful nitrogen oxides, carbon monoxide, soot and particulate matter.
+In fact, one diesel school bus certified at the current Environmental Protection Agency’s emissions standard produces more nitrogen oxide than 10 ultra-low NOx propane buses.
+One diesel bus manufactured before 2007 emits more NOx than 100 ultra-low NOx propane buses.

 Driving the Change

 The district’s drivers say the performance is similar to diesel models, and their response has been extremely positive.
-“When I touch base, our drivers certainly mention the noise level being lower, and the exhaust fumes — not having them — has been significant as well,” Huddleston said.
+“Our drivers mention the noise level being lower, and not having exhaust fumes has been significant as well,” Huddleston said.
 “They like the style and comfort level of the propane bus.
+They also appreciate the quieter idle sound.
 Drivers even say these buses warm up more quickly.
-And the only training the drivers really needed was that the starting mechanisms are a bit different.”
+And the only training the drivers needed was that the starting mechanisms are a bit different.”

 Future Plans

 And what about the students and their families?
-“What the parents notice is the lack of emissions, and as we continue to go forward we’ll see some cost reductions that will be funneled back into the classroom,” Huddleston said.
-Propane not only can transport more healthily, but add to students’ learning through the district’s healthy bottom line.
+“What the parents notice is the lack of emissions, and as we continue to go forward we’ll see some cost reductions that will be funneled back into the classroom, too,” Huddleston said.